Cooking with Cinnamon and Recipes

 Cooking with cinnamon is familiar to all of us, I am sure.
 Where would we be without this famous ingredient when we are baking cookies, especially at Christmas time?
 I relate this spice so closely to the holidays that I often place a couple cinnamon sticks in a pan of water and let it steep to make the most wonderful fragrance in my kitchen.

 The history of cinnamon is documented as far back as history is written.
 It is written about in the Bible and was used in many religious ceremonies.
 It was so highly prized by ancient nations that it was only used as a gift to the gods or to the high monarchs.
 It was way too expensive for common use.
 The great search for this wonderful spice had a great impact on the world.
 There were actually routes called “cinnamon route”.
-Can you imagine that today when it is one of the most common spices used?
+Can you imagine that today when cooking with cinnamon is so common?

 Cinnamon is grown in places like Sri Lanka, India, Bangladesh, Brazil, Madagascar and Egypt.
 The trees are grown for two years; the bark from the new shoots is harvested and processed.
 Once processed the thin bark is quickly dried to produce quality cinnamon.
 Its flavor is due to an aromatic essential oil that makes up its composition.